Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Applying magnesium oil to my leg - David Niven Miller

 The best food source of magnesium is leafy green vegetables.
-Try to eat a large bowl of salad or leafy greens every day, preferably grown organically.
+Try to eat a large bowl of salad or leafy greens every day, preferably grown organically in rich soil.

-Magnesium is a difficult mineral to supplement orally, especially as we need so much.
+Magnesium is a difficult mineral to supplement orally, because we need so much.
 If you take magnesium sulphate (Epsom salts) it will give you diarrhoea.
 Most other magnesium salts taken orally also have a laxative effect.
-Magnesium citrate, magnesium lactate, magnesium gluconate, magnesium glycinate and magnesium aspartate don't cause as much diarrhoea and loose stools as magnesium sulphate or chloride when taken orally.
+Magnesium glycinate, magnesium lactate, magnesium gluconate, magnesium citrate and magnesium aspartate don't cause as much diarrhoea and loose stools as magnesium sulphate or chloride when taken orally.
+Magnesium glycinate has the best gut absorption of all the magnesium salts, at about 80%.
+Other salts are all lower, with oral magnesium sulphate as low as 10% (along with the very loose stools).
 Throughout Grow Youthful I advise people not to take pills and supplements (I mean no pills for anything), because most of them are ineffective or worse.

 So how do you get sufficient magnesium, when our soil, our food and our bodies are so deficient?